Virginia Highlands Community College Faculty & Staff Manual

 Prior to November 1 of each year the Deans or Supervisor will schedule a pre-evaluation conference with individual faculty or administrator to determine the exact procedures and weights assigned to each area.

-The supervisor and faculty member will review the faculty member's or administrator's eligibility for promotion.
+The supervisor and faculty member or administrator will review the faculty member's or administrator's eligibility for promotion.
 The criteria for promotion include job performance, college training, experience, professional activities, and community activities.
 The faculty member or administrator will be provided the opportunity to respond and offer a rebuttal.

-3.7.1.3.3 Promotion Procedures
+3.7.1.5 Promotion Procedures

 The files of teaching or administrative faculty recommended for multi-year appointment and/or to the ranks of Associate Professor and Professor will be reviewed by an ad hoc committee appointed by the President from the Hearing Committee Panel.
 Recommendations by the Committee will be submitted to the President.
 The President will review these recommendations and recommend to the State Board for Community Colleges the granting of multi-year appointments and promotion to the ranks of Associate Professor and Professor for those determined to be eligible.
 In making recommendations the President will be guided by budgetary considerations and applicable personnel policies.